lightbend/cloudflow/examples/taxi-ride/README.md

 **Steps:**

-* Make sure you have installed a GKE cluster with Cloudflow running as per the [installation guide](https://github.com/lightbend/cloudflow/blob/master/installer/README.md).
+* Make sure you have installed a GKE cluster with Cloudflow running.
 Make sure you have access to your cluster:

 ```bash